Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 1. Manure

-Most manure used on a farm comes from animal feces and urine [1].
-They come from animals such as cows, rabbits, chickens, sheep, and horses.
-These make excellent organic fertilizers for vegetable gardens.
+Animal manure comes from animals such as cows, rabbits, chickens, sheep, and horses.
+These are excellent organic fertilizers for vegetable gardens.

 However, always use aged manure, as fresh manure can burn plants.